DrugLib.com — Drug Information Portal

 Summary

-The purpose of this study is to examine the effects of delivering recombinant tissue plasminogen activator (rt-PA) and ultrasound to the site of the blood clot blocking blood flow to the brain of stroke patients.
+The purpose of this study is to examine the effects of delivering intra-arterial recombinant tissue plasminogen activator (rt-PA) and ultrasound to the site of the blood clot blocking blood flow to the brain of stroke patients.

 Clinical Details